pranigopu/pranigopu.github.io/docs/agentic-ai/conceptual-foundation.md

 > **Reference**:
 >
 > - [*OODA Loop*, **corporatefinanceinstitute.com/resources/management**](https://corporatefinanceinstitute.com/resources/management/ooda-loop/): Key quote: *"The OODA Loop is an acronym representing the four essential steps: Observe, Orient, Decide, and Act.
 John Boyd, a United States Air Force fighter pilot and military strategist, originally created this mental model to describe the cycle of decision-making and action observed in successful combat operations.
 In creating mental models, Boyd emphasized the significance of adaptability and agility in decision-making, especially in situations where the environment is constantly changing and evolving."* While created for humans, this applies more broadly to intelligence agents as such, and drawing upon this allows us to relate the adaptability requirements of dynamic settings for humans to similar requirements for AI agents.
 > - [*Belief-Desire-Intention (BDI) Software Model*, **opentrain.ai/glossary**](https://www.opentrain.ai/glossary/belief-desire-intention-bdi-software-model/): Key excerpts:<br>1. *"In this model, an agent's decision-making process is guided by three key components: beliefs (information the agent has about the world), desires (objectives or situations the agent aims to achieve), and intentions (the plans or actions the agent commits to in order to fulfill its desires)."*<br><br>2. *"The BDI model provides a structured approach for agents to dynamically select and execute plans based on their current beliefs and desires while considering their intentions.
-This allows for adaptive behavior, where the agent can respond to changes in its environment or internal state."*<br><br>Excerpt 1 echoes the quote from [*Freedom of the Will, Measured by Complexity*, **tomkins.org**](https://www.tomkins.org/free-will-and-complexity) (as discussed in [Autonomy and Freedom](#autonomy-and-freedom)): *"Reason without affect would be impotent, affect without reason would be blind,"* highlighting the importance of a system of motivations as key to an agentic system (especially an intelligent one), not just a system of mechanisms.
+This allows for adaptive behavior, where the agent can respond to changes in its environment or internal state."*<br><br>Excerpt 1 echoes the quote from [*Freedom of the Will, Measured by Complexity*, **tomkins.org**](https://www.tomkins.org/free-will-and-complexity) (as discussed in [Autonomy, Agency and Freedom](#autonomy-agency-and-freedom)): *"Reason without affect would be impotent, affect without reason would be blind,"* highlighting the importance of a system of motivations as key to an agentic system (especially an intelligent one), not just a system of mechanisms.
 Excerpt 2 echoes my previous discussion on [Behavioural/Structural Hallmarks of Agentic AI](#behaviouralstructural-hallmarks-of-agentic-ai), which highlights the point the hallmark of "adaptability" as what gives agentic AI an edge in handling complex and dynamic environments, and what distinguishes it from other agentic applications and non-agentic AI applications.